HsiangHung/Machine_Learning_Note/Classification/Naive Bayes/README.md

 ### Multinomial Naive Bayes

 This is mostly used for document multi-class problem, i.e whether a document belongs to the category of sports, politics, technology etc. The features/predictors used by the classifier are the **frequency** of the words present in the document.
-For example, in a sentence or a paragraph `x`, there are `k` distinct words and word-1 appears `x1` times, word-2 `x2` times,... etc
+For example, in a sentence or a paragraph `x`, if there are `k` distinct words and word-1 appears `x1` times, word-2 `x2` times,... etc, we will have

 <a href="https://www.codecogs.com/eqnedit.php?latex=P(x|y)&space;=&space;\theta^{x_{1}}_{1}\theta^{x_{2}}_{2}&space;\cdots&space;\theta^{x_{k}}_{k}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?P(x|y)&space;=&space;\theta^{x_{1}}_{1}\theta^{x_{2}}_{2}&space;\cdots&space;\theta^{x_{k}}_{k}" title="P(x|y) = \theta^{x_{1}}_{1}\theta^{x_{2}}_{2} \cdots \theta^{x_{k}}_{k}" /></a>

-where `θi` is the ratio of count(word-i & y) and count(y) from corpus.
+where `θi` is the ratio of `count(word-i, y)` and `count(y)` from corpus.

 ### Bernoulli Naive Bayes

 If predictors are boolean variables and targets to predict are only yes or no, we can use Bernoulli distribution.
-For example in text mining, if a predictor is if word occurs in the text or not and we want to predict positive/negative comments.
+For example, if a predictor is whether word-i occurs in the text or not and we want to predict positive/negative comments.

 <a href="https://www.codecogs.com/eqnedit.php?latex=P(x|y)&space;=&space;\theta^{x_1}_1&space;(1-\theta_1)^{1-x_1}&space;\cdots&space;\theta^{x_k}_k&space;(1-\theta_k)^{1-x_k}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?P(x|y)&space;=&space;\theta^{x_1}_1&space;(1-\theta_1)^{1-x_1}&space;\cdots&space;\theta^{x_k}_k&space;(1-\theta_k)^{1-x_k}" title="P(x|y) = \theta^{x_1}_1 (1-\theta_1)^{1-x_1} \cdots \theta^{x_k}_k (1-\theta_k)^{1-x_k}" /></a>